wezhubb/CSC495/final_report.md

 ***
 # Introduction

-&nbsp;&nbsp;&nbsp;&nbsp; In the current database for the IMPACT pharmacogenetics study at the Centre for Addiction and Mental Health (CAMH), the research analysts manually recorded prescriptions for research patients.
+&nbsp;&nbsp;&nbsp;&nbsp; In the current database for the Individualized Medicine: Pharmacogenetics Assessment and Clinical Treatment (IMPACT) pharmacogenetics study at the Centre for Addiction and Mental Health (CAMH), the research analysts manually recorded prescriptions for research patients.
 However, the manual entry of medication names resulted in errors, such as misspellings and incorrect formats.
 These errors could complicate future data interpretation, potentially compromising our ability for data analyses.
 From an initial survey of the medications that were entered into the IMPACT database, there were approximately 10,000 misspelt medication names, and while most of these errors were easily recognizable by humans, manually correcting them would be time-consuming, inefficient, and could potentially lead to additional errors.
 In order to mitigate this challenge and ensure the accuracy and reliability of medication data within the IMPACT database, it is imperative to develop an auto-correction algorithm that would correct existing misspelt medication names.
 This algorithm would significantly reduce the time and effort required for manual correction.
 Moreover, we would be able to trace back to the original entries if any additional errors were found in the future.
 Further, setup for the auto-correction databank that will be used by the auto-correction algorithm would only require medication information without personal health or identifying information of the research participants, which protects sensitive information.

 &nbsp;&nbsp;&nbsp;&nbsp; To summarize our current progress in solving this problem accomplished in the previous course CSC494, we employed a standard medication word bank as a reference for correcting misspelt words.
 This word bank was derived from the psychiatric drug bank within CAMH, and a general bank sourced from Drug Bank.
 For the misspelt prescription, we break down each medication into individual words using the Natural Language Toolkit (NLTK) package (Bird et al, 2009).
 Then for each of the individual words, we compared each word against each standard medication in the medication bank to identify and correct misspelt entries.

-&nbsp;&nbsp;&nbsp;&nbsp; The method used to quantify the similarity between two words is the ratio method from the FuzzyWuzzy package (Mouselimis 2021).
+&nbsp;&nbsp;&nbsp;&nbsp; The method used to quantify the similarity between two words is the ratio method from the FuzzyyWuzzy package (Mouselimis 2021).
 The method used edit distance (also known as Levenshtein distance) as the fundamental concept, which is a measure of the minimum number of single-character edits required to transform one string into another (Levenshtein, 1965).
 The algorithm's performance using edit distance is optimal at a threshold of around 80, achieving an accuracy rate of 72.5%.
 We also plot the ROC curve and calculate AUC, both results support the optimal threshold with a balanced trade-off between false positive and true positive rate.

 &nbsp;&nbsp;&nbsp;&nbsp; Although we had achieved an accuracy of 72.5%, we still question whether it would be possible to achieve a better accuracy.